eunkyuh/eunkyuh.github.io/_pages/cv.md

 Professional Positions
 ======
+* Staff Scientist II, October 2023 - Present
+  * Space Telescope Science Institute
+  * Duties include:
+    * Contributing to the development of simulation tools
+    * Serving as the product owner of the Roman WFI Exposure Time Calculator (ETC) in the multi-mission ETC team
+    * Serving as a deputy block lead of the simulation tools block within the branch
+    * Serving as a member of the simulation tools group at the Roman help desk

 * IGRINS postdoctoral fellow, August 2020 - August 2023
   * The University of Texas at Austin
   * Duties included: